 However, this abstraction is ambiguous from a parsing standpoint.

-The grammar in section 9.2 presents a parsable version of this: Arguments are string-lists, numbers, and tags, which may be followed by a test or a test-list, which may be followed by a block of commands.
-No more than one test or test list, nor more than one block of commands, may be used, and commands that end with blocks of commands do not end with semicolons.
+The grammar in section 8.2 presents a parsable version of this: Arguments are string lists (string-lists), numbers, and tags, which may be followed by a test or a test list (test-list), which may be followed by a block of commands.
+No more than one test or test list, or more than one block of commands, may be used, and commands that end with a block of commands do not end with semicolons.